ciuliene/ciuliene/README.md

 ## Description

 I am a software developer, I have been working in this field (and related) since 2010.
-I love coding, it's my passion ❤️
+I love coding ❤️

 ## GitHub Stats